anasfkhan81/LexOpenData/Course.md

 Technology should not necessarily be seen as the main challenge facing lexicography today: social, cultural and legal obstacles often stand in the way of greater collaboration and knowledge sharing.
 This course will explore the principles of open science, open data, and the FAIR principles and open science as they apply to lexicography.

 Although this course is listed as intermediate it does not require any particular specialised knowledge.
-However it is recommended that users of the course have some basic grasp of what metadata is and how to use it (a good introduction can be found [here](https://www.dublincore.org/resources/metadata-basics/)).
+However it is recommended that users of the course have some basic grasp of what metadata is and how to use it (a good introduction to Metadata can be found [here](https://www.dublincore.org/resources/metadata-basics/)).
 Similarly it will be helpful to have a minimal understanding of formats such as XML and RDF.
+A general introduction to some of these themes can be found in the ELEXIS course [Capturing, Modeling and Transforming Lexical Data: An Introduction](http://tacheles.humanistika.org/JnopOFcnQe-3xXUHN5Ey5g?view) and Modeling Dictionaries in OntoLex-Lemon (for RDF).

 ### A Brief introduction to Open Science & Open Data